bitsgofer/notebook/posts/gophercon-singapore-2019.md

 #### 1. [variable shadowing](https://en.wikipedia.org/wiki/Variable_shadowing)

-When we see the same variable name appear in different scope and mess with our head.
+When we see the same variable name appear in different scope and it mess with our head.

 #### 2. books